 Nothing screams tropical fun summertime like juicy pineapple!
-This Pineapple Slushie Cocktail, similar to my Tropical Pina Colada Shots, are great for bringing the beach to you while making a wonderful addition to your backyard summer parties.
+This Poolside Pineapple Slushie, similar to my Tropical Pina Colada Shots, are great for bringing the beach to you while making a wonderful addition to your backyard summer parties.

 Frozen pineapple that’s blended smooth gives that cool and sweet slushie texture while the orange juice and fruit punch combination offer a perfect tropical hit.